 pandoc 2.11.2 Compiled with pandoc-types 1.22, texmath 0.12.0.3, skylighting 0.10.0.3, citeproc 0.2, ipynb 0.1.0.1 User data directory: /home/user/.local/share/pandoc or /home/user/.pandoc Copyright (C) 2006-2020 John MacFarlane.
 Web: https://pandoc.org This is free software; see the source for copying conditions.
 There is no warranty, not even for merchantability or fitness for a particular purpose.

 If you are on Manjaro, you can get the package using Pacman:

 You now have the latest version of Pandoc installed on your computer.

 Installing Tex Live

 For converting text files (written in Pandoc Markdown) to PDF, Pandoc makes use of LaTeX and XeTeX as the text rendering engine.
 This is what makes your documents beautiful.
+Many packages are required to make this work, if looking for a lighter alternative check out Tectonic.
 Tex Live is a package specific to Linux, enter the following command to install it:

 sudo apt-get install texlive-xetex texlive-fonts-recommended texlive-generic-recommended